SquamataBase/SquamataBase/README.md

 # SquamataBase

-Django web application to administer SquamataBase.
+Django web application to administer SquamataBase on macOS.

 ## Requirements
 + python (version 3.4 or 3.5), pip